Subject (Course): Globalisation and International Business. Regionalism. Syllabus:

-Objectives of the subject "Globalization":
+Objectives of the subject “Globalisation”:

-Sample of the subject - Globalization:
+Sample of the subject - Globalisation:

-Subject Description - Globalization and Regionalism:
+Subject Description: Globalisation and Regionalism:

 In the last few years, the world economy has gone through some major changes, the result of which has been the creation of a global market.
-With the establishment of the World Trade Organization (WTO), almost all the economies in the World are likely to establish more and more interdependent relationships with each other.
+With the establishment of the World Trade Organisation (WTO), almost all the economies in the World are likely to establish more and more interdependent relationships with each other.

 Today we witness the emergence of a new economy: the world as a Global market!